mohammed-fs/Answers/answers - not completed.md

 – Artifacts allow you to persist data after a job has complete and share that data with same workflow.

 ## IV (Open question)
-#### Why is a versioning tool like git so indispensable for CI/CD?
+#### Why is a versioning tool like `git` so indispensable for CI/CD?
 VCS tools is a vital link between development and deployment, and a key component of continuous integration/continuous deployment (CI/CD) pipelines.
-A VCS is usually the place where the CI in CI/CD begins.
+A VCS is usually the place where the CI in CI/CD begins. \
 The VCS creates the source code of record and organizes it for the build. \
 <ins>Branching workflows</ins> feature that VCS provide let you tackle thorny bugs, try out new technologies, or just start coding a new feature from scratch without the risk that your changes will prevent your teammates from forging ahead with their own tasks.

+## V (Open question)
+#### In the context of Github Actions, what’s a `runner`?
+What type of `runner` can you find/use?
+It is a machine that has a target operating system (OS) as well as a set of software and/or tools you may desire for completing your job.
+GitHub provides a set of these pre-configured runners that you are using when you use the runs-on label and use any one of the combination of: windows-latest, ubuntu-latest (or ubuntu-18.04 or ubuntu-16.04), macosx-latest.